dotnet/AspNetCore.Docs/aspnetcore/test/hot-reload.md

 ---
 # .NET Hot Reload support for ASP.NET Core

 .NET Hot Reload applies code changes, including changes to stylesheets, to a running app without restarting the app and without losing app state.
-Hot Reload is supported for all ASP.NET Core projects.
+Hot Reload is supported for all ASP.NET Core 6.0 and later projects.

 Generally, updated code is rerun to take effect with the following conditions: